dostrelith678/cardano-leader-logs/README.md

 ### cardano-node

-The node does not need to run as a block producer.
+The node does not need to run as a block producer as long as it has access to the correct `vrf.skey`.

 ## slotLeaderLogsConfig.json